 Knowledge of the past allows us to predict the future, at least, for certain areas of human enterprise.
 I'm convinced that software development is one such area.
 The theme of this blog is 'to measure = to know and to know = to predict', so by the transitivity of equals we can state 'to measure = to predict'.

-Trends in test coverage.
+.
 The coverage of unit tests should be high (80% or better is our rule of thumb) and remain high during the project.
 If test coverage drops this may just be sloppiness: nobody cares any more and writing tests is considered to be extra work so it is easy to stop writing tests.
 This means the team is taking a risk that may lead to more Jira issues later on.
 But again, there may be another cause, see below.
+Trends in complexity

 If a project is about to derail we want to know as early as possible.
 My statement is that complexity is the measurement to track: